Singapore FA

-Singapore FA was a representative team of footballers representing the Football Association of Singapore in domestic competitions run by the Football Association of Malaysia.
-This is separate from the Singapore national team.
-As it permits overseas players to play, it is a club side (top level domestic football in Malaysia has traditionally been played by representative sides of state football associations).
-Despite dissolving in 1994, it is still by far the second most successful team in Malaysia with 27 honours (only surpassed by its rival Selangor).
-Its derby with Selangor is known as the most North-South Rivalry.
+Singapore FA was a representative team of the Football Association of Singapore in competitions run by the Football Association of Malaysia, separate from the Singapore national team.
+Despite dissolving in 1994, it is still by far the second most successful team in Malaysia with 65 honours (only surpassed by its rival Selangor).
+Its derby with Selangor was known as the most North-South Rivalry.

 History

 Pre-War to 1970s

 The Singapore Amateur Football Association had participated in the Malayan (Malaysian) Cup since its inauguration in 1921 with a representative side.
 During the pre-war years, Singapore and Selangor were a dominant force and fierce rivals, winning the Cup 19 times between them.
 The post war years were also dominated by Singapore and Selangor up till 1970, where Selangor emerged as the dominant force in the Malaysia Cup with eleven Cup wins, compared to two victories by Singapore.
 However, the excitement of Cup during the 1970s attracted a full house at every Cup match played at the National Stadium.
 Fans often nicknamed the Singapore team "The Lions" since this period.